-- Income is all sources of income, not only salary or wages.
-This includes business income, investment income, and all sources listed here.
+- Income is all sources of income listed here.

-In the calculator and tables data for some city income percentiles are ‘missing’.
-In the tables, we required a minimum of 250 households and 300 individuals to show centiles.
-In the calculator, we added centiles for cities which met either criteria.
-The calculator should automatically adjust to deciles if you add a metro area with fewer data points.
+In the calculator and tables data for some city income percentiles are 'missing'.
+These are the low data cities where we don't show income percentiles over 90% in the tool or table.
+We required a minimum of 250 households and 300 individuals to show centiles.

 "One set of estimates that can be produced from CPS microdata files should be treated with caution.
 These are estimates for individual metropolitan areas.
 Although estimates for the larger areas such as New York, Los Angeles, and so forth, should be fairly accurate and valid for a multitude of uses, estimates for the smaller metropolitan areas (those with populations under 500,000) should be used with caution because of the relatively large sampling variability associated with these estimates."

 Also, see the 2018 version of the tool.